A tale of resistance

 The story opens with 16-year-old Kanchhi leaving her home.
 The novel then becomes a journey the reader makes with the writer, as conduit.
 The narrative toggles between times tracing the days of Kanchhi’s presence and leaping ten years forward into 13 November 2005, a day in the life of Kanchhi’s mother, Maiju, as she waits for her daughter's return.
 As the plot makes progress, the readers get to know Kanchhi, first as a child and then as a teenager.

 Weena Pun describes the writing process for the novel as “ridiculously slow”.
 “I struggled to understand Maiju, the mother character.
-But once I had her and the village down, Kanchhi just took off,” she says of the novel, which she started in 2017, writing every day.
+But once I had her and the village down, Kanchhi just took off,” she says of the novel which she started writing everyday, in 2017.

 While at the core of the book are some key sociopolitical issues, there is also plenty of humour brought out through small moments.
 Kanchhi, as a child and later as a teenager, is a “no-nonsense” kind of person.
 So when there are funny moments around her, they become even more pronounced-- in some scenes they work as comic relief.